beppeilgommista/easyeffect-auto-profile-change/README.md

 2. Change line 11 from ENABLE_LOGGING=true to ENABLE_LOGGING=false (or the opposite)
 3. Restart the service: ``` systemctl --user restart easyeffects-auto-preset.service ```

+# To customize presets
-To customize presets: Edit the DEVICE_PRESETS array in the script and restart the service.
+Edit the DEVICE_PRESETS array in the script and restart the service.

 # Available commands
 ```